Eastern Finland Province

 Eastern Finland (Itä-Suomen lääni, Östra Finlands län) was a province of Finland from 1997 to 2009.
 It bordered the provinces of Oulu, Western Finland and Southern Finland.
 It also bordered Russia to the east.

 History

 On September 1, 1997, the Mikkeli Province, the Kuopio Province and Northern Karelia Province were joined to form the new Eastern Finland Province.

 All the provinces of Finland were abolished on January 1, 2010.

 Administration

 The State Provincial Office was a joint regional authority of seven different ministries.
 It promoted national and regional objectives of the State central administration.
 Eastern Finland State Provincial Office had branch offices in Mikkeli, Joensuu, and Kuopio.

-Regions
+Subdivisions

-Eastern Finland was divided into three regions:
+At the time of its abolition, the Province of Eastern Finland was composed of three regions: